mech/Languages/Clean Code/DomainDrivenDevelopment.md

 * [Rules, Laws, and Gentle Guidelines ](https://www.youtube.com/watch?v=BDXQ4pcbEBA)

 > I'm beginning to use verbs for classes, instead of nouns.
 I've come to think that it improves the expressiveness of my code.
 Maybe something like`RejectConnection.if_private(url)`?

+One lesson to be gleaned is that you should name methods after **the concept they represent** rather than how they currently behave.